| <

 in a mass of semi-relevant and irrelevant information, with no easy

-In talking about search engines and how to improve them, it helps
+way to distinguish the good from the bad.
+Precision, Ranking, and Recall - the Holy Trinity In talking about search engines and how to improve them, it helps

 to remember what distinguishes a useful search from a fruitless